 Across all our programmes assessment is entirely through coursework and is assessed against the learning outcomes described in the programme specification, course documents and module materials.
-The Art Academy believes in and employs continuous formative assessment through active learning opportunities such as one to one and group critique sessions, enabling students to evaluate and analyse their own progress and take control of their learning in order to maximise strengths and address weaknesses.
+The Academy believes in and employs continuous formative assessment through active learning opportunities such as 1-2-1 and group critique sessions, enabling you to evaluate and analyse your own progress and take control of your learning in order to maximise strengths and address weaknesses.
 All formative feedback is provided verbally and not recorded.
 Assessment tasks should also follow a pattern that ensures that assessment is developmental and impacts positively on future learning.
 They should reflect the increasing complexity and demands of successive stages in the programme.

 Assessment processes should be inclusive and appropriate arrangements should be made for the assessment of students with disabilities, dyslexia and long-term medical conditions.
 Inclusivity in assessment practices should, however, go beyond making special provision for those students with specific needs or giving consideration of what are defined as ‘protected characteristics’ in law and should consider the totality of the constituency of students undertaking the assessment.
-Assessment processes should not (through design or omission) disadvantage any individual or groupsof students
+Assessment processes should not (through design or omission) disadvantage any individual or group of students.

-For more information please download our Assessment and Feedback Policy
+For more information please download our Assessment and Feedback Policy.
+Further details of assessment processes are also available in programme handbooks.

-- To attend all timetabled classes as required by the programme on which they are enrolled.
+- To attend all timetabled classes as required by the programme on which you are enrolled.

 - To arrive on time for classes; late arrival causes disruption to other class members and is unfair to the tutor.